liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 Convinced that she had guessed correctly, Petra went further with her speculation.

-Emilia's rise for Musica and the others―― The Mole-people, why was this situation undesirable to them?
+Emilia's rise for Musica and the others―― the Mole-people, why was this situation undesirable to them?
 As discussed on the journey earlier, the Mole-people tribe were mentioned as one of the races expelled from the Empire.